lrojas75/reactjs/README.md

    - Run `eval "$(ssh-agent -s)"` to make sure the ssh agent is running.
 If it's not running, it will start it up.
    - Run `ssh-add ~/.ssh/id_rsa` to add the new key.
    - Check `https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account`
      to see steps to copy pub file to clipboard and then into github in Settings > SSH and GPG Keys.
 Steps to copy change based on OS.
    - `ssh -T git@github.com` validates if the secure connection to github and ssh key was correctly setup.
 4. Now, copy the ssh url for the new repo created in github and run `git remote add origin ssh_repo_url` to let git now where our code is going to live in.
+5. Configure webpack for production

 ### Git commands